 All API requests to Global Data endpoints must be sent to this base URL, with the appropriate endpoint appended.

-The base URL for Collections API is:
+The base URL for Collections APIs is:

 https://api.platform.censys.io/v3/collections/